wallymathieu/visualfsharp/examples/fsconcepts.md

     abstract equal: 'A -> 'A -> bool
 ```

-(I'd prefer a new keyword, but never mind...)
+[*] I'd prefer a new 'trait' keyword, but never mind...
 ---

 ## Haskell Overloads